boonleongtan/CookiesNCache/README.md

 (1) NUMBER INPUT STYLE

 To better allow editing item quantity, I chose to use the button style for all number inputs when adding items to cart or editting cart item quantities.
-As I was inexperienced with such designed principles, I went online to research for a way to implement this, and adapted a ready-made solution to my project (*credit: https://stackoverflow.com/questions/45396280/customizing-increment-arrows-on-input-of-type-number-using-css).
+As I was inexperienced with such designed principles, I went online to research for a way to implement this, and adapted a ready-made solution to my project (^1^credit: https://stackoverflow.com/questions/45396280/customizing-increment-arrows-on-input-of-type-number-using-css).
 This allows for more user-friendly number inputs.

 (2) DIFFERENT LAYOUT FOR CHECKOUT AND RECEIPT PAGES